 '''

 // single-line comment

 / multi-line

 '''

 comment /

 In addition to these, there are two documentation comments.
-One single-line documentation comment that starts with "///", and one multi-line documentation comment that is delimited by "/" and "/".
+There is one single-line documentation comment that starts with /// and one multi-line documentation comment that is delimited by / and /.
 These comments are used when producing class documentation.